glennj/exercism-moonscript/CONTRIBUTING.md

     2. If yes:

-        1. Run this command

-            ```sh
-            bin/generate-spec ${slug_name}
-            ```

-            and answer "yes" when asked if you want to create a stub for it.

-            This will create `exercises/practice/${slug_name}/.meta/spec_generator.moon` with some stub contents.
+        1. Edit the spec_generator.

-            This generator module returns a table with 2 or 3 elements:
+            This is a MoonScript module that returns a table with 2 or 3 elements:

             - (required) _one_ of the following
                 - `module_name`: (string) this is the left-hand side of `${module_name} = require '${slug_name}'` in the test file